just-buildsystem/justbuild/share/man/just-mr-repository-config.5.md

  - *`"repositories"`* provides a list of global names of repositories.
    This entry is mandatory.

+### *`"computed"`*

+It defines a computed root, typically to be used as root by other repositories.
+A computed root is given as the artifacts map of an export target of a content-fixed repository.
+Computed roots themselves are content fixed; the dependency of computed roots on one another must be cycle free.

+The following fields are supported:

+ - *`"repo"`* specifies the repository the export target belongs to.
+This entry is mandatory.

+ - *`"target"`* specifies the export target within the given repository in module-name form.
+This entry is mandatory.

+ - *`"config"`* specifies the configuration at which to evaluate the export target.
+This entry is optional and defaults to the empty map.

 ### Additional keys

 The key *`"pragma"`* is reserved for type-specific repository directives